UCIC students who are over the age of 18 and require accommodation have the option of staying at:

 - Accommodation options for prospective students and their families

-- The halls of residence application process
+- On-campus application process

 - The costs associated with living away from home